dnchattan/raid-toolkit-public/README.md

 ***RAID Toolkit*** is a companion application designed to be run alongside *RAID: Shadow Legends* and will provide additional features and aids to players.
 ***This is NOT built as a cheating application, and will never entertain providing capabilities which could not be accomplished without the tool.***

+First and foremost, while this tool provides immediate player value in being able to explore and see their account data- its larger objective is to provide a launchpad for more innovations on this data.
+Currently, there's a lot of great tools out there, but many of them are closed-source and creating a new tool means starting from near zero.
+By exposing as much of the data this tool operates on to any developer via an API, the hope is that more people can leverage this tool as a platform for their own innovations and not worry about the nitty gritty details of *getting* the data :).

+If you want to build atop this tool, I only ask that you release your tool for free to the public.

 [Download latest release](http://raid-bot.eastus.azurecontainer.io/hazel)

 ## Current features